UTK7994/learning-notes/books/designing-data-intensive-applications.md

 #### Follower failure: catchup recovery

-Follower can connect to the leader and request all the data changes that occurred during the time when the follower was disconnected.
+Follower can connect to the leader and request all the data changes that occurred during the time when the follower was disconnected, using change stream.

 #### Leader failure: failover

-One of the followers needs to be promoted to be the new leader, clients need to be reconfigured to send their writes to the new leader and followers need to start consuming data changes from the new leader.
+1) One of the followers needs to be promoted to be the new leader.
+2) Clients need to be reconfigured to send their writes to the new leader.
+3) Followers need to start consuming data changes from the new leader.

 Automatic failover consists:

 1. Determining that the leader has failed.
 If a node does not respond in a period of time it's considered dead.
 2. Choosing a new leader.
-The best candidate for leadership is usually the replica with the most up-to-date changes from the old leader.
+The best candidate for leadership is usually the replica with the most up-to-date changes from the old leader (Choose most up to date follower).
 3. Reconfiguring the system to use the new leader.
-The system needs to ensure that the old leader becomes a follower and recognises the new leader.
+The system needs to ensure that the old leader becomes a follower and recognizes the new leader.

 Things that could go wrong: